What is Formula 1?

 Formula 1 Strategy

 Strategy is crucial to having a good Formula 1 race weekend.
-In fact, F1 teams have personnel whose whole job is to take care of the strategy, the strategists.
-Strategu in Formula 1 emcompasses having a knowledge of the car and how it performs on each track, doing mathematical calculations, and thinking about probabilities.
-Strategists have to decide how much fuel to put in the car, which tyres to use, when and how many times to pit.
-Teams start thinking about strategies for every scenario possible in advance to a race, so that on race day, they can adapt their strategy as seamlessly as possible to the conditions.
-Still, things during the race such as incidents, rain, and safety cars impact a team's strategy.
+In fact, F1 teams have personnel whose entire job is to take care of the strategy, the strategists.
+Strategy in Formula 1 involves having a knowledge of the car and how it performs on each track, doing mathematical calculations, and thinking about probabilities.
+Strategists have to decide how to set up the car aerodynamically, which tires to use, and when and how many times to pit.
+Teams start thinking about strategies for every scenario possible in advance of a race so that on race day, they can adapt their strategy as seamlessly as possible to the conditions.
+Still, things during the race, such as incidents, rain, and safety can all impact a team's strategy.

 Formula 1 Drills